~~ Walt Disney

 (December 5, 1901 – December 15, 1966) as said at Disneyland, October 27, 1954

-The world's most popular cartoon character, Mickey Mouse, also Disney’s mascot, turns 85 years old today.
+The world's most popular cartoon character, and lover who became for the famous "Why because we love you," Mickey Mouse, also Disney’s mascot, turns 86 years old today.
 Did you know that Mickey Mouse is a native New Yorker?
 Mickey was born in New York City with the release of “Steamboat Willie,” an animated short film directed by Walt Disney and Ub Iwerks.

 Steamboat Willie premiered at Universal's Colony Theater in New York City on November 18, 1928.
 The original voice of Mickey was done by Walt Disney.
 The film was distributed by Celebrity Productions and its initial run lasted two weeks.
 Mickey’s girlfriend, Minnie, also debuted in the film.